Topological Graphic Passwords And Their Matchings Towards Cryptography: Matching diversity

 \subsection{Coloring/labelling matchings}

-Graph coloring/labellings are powerful and essential for designing Topsnut-gpws, see an example as follows:
+Graph coloring/labellings are powerful and essential for designing Topsnut-gpws, let us see an example as follows:

-\begin{expr} As $W$ is a \emph{maximal planar graph}, each $G_i$ with $i\in [1,m]$ is a \emph{semi-maximal planar graph} (\cite{Jin-Xu-(1)-2016, Jin-Xu-(2)-2016, Jin-Xu-(3)-2016, Jin-Xu-(4)-2016}) having a common even-cycle $C$, and $E(G_i)\cap E(G_j)=E(C)$ for $i\neq j$.
-If each $G_i$ is $4$-colorable such that the even-cycle $C$ is colored with $1,2$ only, then we identify those vertices $1$ of $\bigcup ^m_{i=1}V(G_i)$ into one, and identify those vertices $2$ of $\bigcup ^m_{i=1}V(G_i)$ into one, and eliminate multiple edges.
-The resulting Topsnut-gpw, like a ``book'', is denoted as $W=\ominus_C(G_i) ^m_1$, and $G_i\cup G_j$ for $i\neq j$ is a maximal planar graph, we say $W=\ominus_C(G_i) ^m_1$ a \emph{maximal planar $C$-matching partition}.
+\begin{expr} As $W$ is a \emph{maximal planar graph}, each $G_i$ with $i\in [1,m]$ is a \emph{semi-maximal planar graph} (\cite{Jin-Xu-(1)-2016, Jin-Xu-(2)-2016, Jin-Xu-(3)-2016, Jin-Xu-(4)-2016}) having a common even-cycle $C$, such that $E(G_i)\cap E(G_j)=E(C)$ for $i\neq j$.
+If each $G_i$ is $4$-colorable such that the even-cycle $C$ is colored with $1,2$ only, then we do a series of cycle-identifying operations on $m$ common even-cycles in $G_1,G_2,\dots ,G_m$ in to one.
+The resulting Topsnut-gpw, like a ``book'', is denoted as $W=\ominus_C(G_i) ^m_1$, and $G_i\cup G_j$ for $i\neq j$ is a maximal planar graph, we say $W=\ominus_C(G_i) ^m_1$ to be a \emph{maximal planar $C$-matching partition}.
 Each Topsnut-gpw $G_i$ is as a ``page'' of the ``book'' $W$, and the common even-cycle $C$ is as the ``bone'' of the ``book'' $W$.
 This ``book'' can be considered as an authentication too.
-Conversely, select a cycle $L$ of a maximal planar graph $G$, and do an edge-split operation to each edge of the cycle $L$, so we split $G$ into two semi-maximal planar graphs $G^L$ and $\overline{G}^L$, and call $G^L$ and $\overline{G}^L$ are matching to each other (see Fig.\ref{fig:sami-planar}).
-Determining particular \emph{semi-maximal planar matchings} $(G^L,\overline{G}^L)$ can provide more complex models for authentication of public keys and private keys, such as both $G^L-V(L)$ and $\overline{G}^L-V(L)$ are trees. \end{expr}
+It is not hard to see that there are two or more (infinite) ``books'' $W=\ominus_C(G_i) ^m_1$.